BloomTech-Labs/community-calendar-fe/README.md

 [Planned Releases](https://www.notion.so/06de41bdd6124a459140e0b943b648a1)

 Community Calendar is a single web application built with React and styled using SASS and the Bulma framework.
 Our data is stored and served by an [Apollo GraphQL server](https://github.com/Lambda-School-Labs/community-calendar-be).
-Mobile versions of the Community Calendar are under developments simultaneously for [Adroid](https://github.com/Lambda-School-Labs/community-calendar-android) and [iOS](https://github.com/Lambda-School-Labs/community-calendar-ios).
+Mobile versions of the Community Calendar client are under development simultaneously for [Adroid](https://github.com/Lambda-School-Labs/community-calendar-android) and [iOS](https://github.com/Lambda-School-Labs/community-calendar-ios).

 Community Calendar uses the apollo-client library to conduct GraphQL queries and store data in local cache for state management purposes.
 Authentication of users is accomplished through the Auth0 API.

 ### Key Features

-- View a list of local events (deployed)
+- View a list of local events (Release 1, deployed 08JAN20)
-- Sort events by how close they are to your neighborhood (RC 2)
+- Sort events by how close they are to your neighborhood (Release 2, deployed 20JAN20)
-- Create new events and manage your events (RC 3)
+- Create new events and manage your events (Release 2, deployed 20JAN20)
-- RSVP to events (RC 4)
+- RSVP to events (Release 2, deployed 20JAN20)
+- Search events by location, price, and event details (Release 3)
+- Create a user profile and manage events from a dashboard (Release 3)
-- View events in an interactive map (RC 5)
+- View events in an interactive map (future release)
+- Comment on events and message hosts (future release)
+- Integrate events from external APIs (future release)

 ## Build and Installation